bluewave-labs/bluewave-uptime/README.md

 ## 🤝 Contributing

-We are known for our great relationship with outside contributors.
-Checkmate is a young project, but we already have 600+ stars and 30+ contributors from all over the world.
-The last thing you should do here is to be shy.
+We pride ourselves on building strong connections with contributors at every level.
+Despite being a young project, Checkmate has already earned 600+ stars and attracted 30+ contributors from around the globe.
+So, don’t hold back — jump in, contribute and learn with us!

 Here's how you can contribute: